tektoncd/pipeline/docs/install.md

 `config-artifact-pvc` and the following attributes:

 - size: the size of the volume (5Gi by default)
+- storageClassName: the storage class of the volume (default storage class by default)

 The GCS storage bucket can be configured using a ConfigMap with the name `config-artifact-bucket` with the following attributes: